Director Cheatle Resigns And State Police Testimony

 Gentleman yields.

-Uh on July 13th, we witnessed the Secret Service fail to secure the Pennsylvania field and keep the former president of the United States of America and the Americans that were gathered there.
+On July 13th, we witnessed the Secret Service fail to secure a Pennsylvania field and keep the former President of the United States of America and the Americans that were gathered there.

-Corey Computore, a volunteer fire chief, a father, and a husband died while shielding his family from the assassin's bullets.
+Corey Compatori, a volunteer fire chief, a father, and a husband, died while shielding his family from the assassin's bullets.

 Two others, David Dutch and James Copenhaver, were both struck by bullets and are still recovering.